 Understand performance factors

 With automatic sharding and the data subsequently being stored in splits, the more targeted a query is, the more performant.
 Narrowing down to a single interleaved parent and all its children will perform better than queries or operations affecting multiple rows.

 We highly recommend benchmarking and testing at scale to ensure issues and bottlenecks are uncovered prior to launch.
-Cloud Spanner provides query execution plans that can be used with tables during schema design to understand how queries are likely to perform.
+Spanner provides query execution plans that can be used with tables during schema design to understand how queries are likely to perform.

 Other performance factors to take into account:

 - Prefer read-only transactions over more expensive read-write transactions when you are not writing data.